lumenlearning/rise/README.md

 ## Installation

-You can always install the latest version of the RISE Analysis package using:
+You can install the latest development version of the RISE package using:

 ``` r
 install.packages("devtools")
 devtools::install_github('lumenlearning/rise')
 ```

-You will soon be able to install the released version of rise from [CRAN](https://CRAN.R-project.org) with:
+You will *soon* be able to install the latest stable version of rise from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("rise")